braycarlson/braycarlson/README.md

 # Hi, I'm Brayden.

-- I'm a undergraduate student at the University of Lethbridge.
+- I am a undergraduate student at the University of Lethbridge.
 - I am a research assistant in the [Tata Lab](https://tatalab.ca/).
-- A former member of [The Birdsong Lab](http://david-logue.squarespace.com/).
+- I am a former member of [The Birdsong Lab](http://david-logue.squarespace.com/).

 ## Language(s)